phalpern/WG21-halpern/destructive_move.md

 pointers.
 Since pointers are trivially copyable, the entire move operation becomes a trivial copy that can be implemented as a `memcpy`.
-This optimization is magnified when operating on arrays of strings; the entire array can be destructively moved with a single `memcpy`.
-This optimization was implemented at Bloomberg before move constructors were even invented and has yielded significant performance gains.
+This optimization is magnified when operating on arrays of strings; the entire array can be destructively moved with a single `memcpy` or `memmove`.
+This optimization
+was implemented at Bloomberg before move constructors were even invented and has yielded significant performance gains.
 It turns out that a large number of classes, like `string`, can be destructively moved using byte copies.
 Such